Parental Leave ("Elternzeit")

 In exceptional cases, for example, if your child is born too soon, the deadlines can also be curtailed.
 If this is the case, talk directly to your employer.

-As long as you are on parental leave, you are protected against dismissal.
-Your legal protection against dismissal starts eight weeks before the start of parental leave, provided you have already registered for your leave.
 From this point until the end of your parental leave, according to the law, you must not be fired.
-In case you divide your parental leave into several periods, you cannot be dismissed during any of these periods.
+If you divide your parental leave into several periods, you cannot be dismissed during any of these periods.

 There are few exceptional cases in which such protection against dismissal may not apply, e.g. insolvency of the company or the employee's violation of the employment contract.
 In such cases, however, the Occupational Health and Safety Inspectorate ("Aufsichtbehörde") must agree to your dismissal.
 In other words, termination of your work arrangement is not valid without the approval of the regulatory authority.
 Even if the regulatory authority approves your removal, you can still file a case against the decision.
 You have to submit your claim (the latest) three weeks after receiving the termination notification.
 You can find a lawyer online, for instance, on anwaltauskunft.de.